scarlatti/roseingrave/README.md

 #### Arguments

-- `files` (optional, variadic): The files to fix, out of the following options.
+- `files` (optional, variadic): The files to fix, out of the following options (type a list of the options).
 If none given, all supported files will be fixed.
   - `settings`: Remove unknown fields.
   - `pieces`: Combine repeated pieces, keeping the first link found and the max bar count found, including bar counts of sources.
 Combine repeated sources for a piece, keeping the first link and the max bar count.
+Move supplemental sources to the end of the list.
+Move pieces with only supplemental sources to the end of the list.
 Remove pieces with no sources.
 Remove unknown fields.
   - `volunteers`: Combine repeated emails, keeping the union of all sources found, preserving order.
 Remove pieces not found in `"pieces"`.
 Remove volunteers with no pieces.
 Remove unknown fields.